-Date(s) completed: Classroom name/age group:

-Worksheet completed by:

-Item 31 Schedule and transitions (p.
-76-77)

-If this is an infant classroom where all children are always on individual schedules for play and routines, circle NA and move to the next item.

-Consider the daily schedule.
-Is it flexible and does it meet the needs of each child (e.g., children play, eat, nap, and are diapered/visit the toilet based on their own needs, routine care is scheduled to occur without much waiting or crying)?
-Y / N

-Consider transitions (check all that apply):

-- □ Supervision is provided to ensure children stay engaged and to prevent conflicts - □ Supervision is positive and supportive - □ Transitions are gradual or individualized - □ The next activity/routine is usually ready

-Describe actions to ensure the teacher is ready for the next activity/routine so there are minimal wait times, positive behaviors, and smooth transitions:

-Does this prevent transitions where children must wait for more than 3 minutes at a time without activities?
-Y / N If wait times are longer than 3 minutes, list some activities to keep them engaged or ways to reduce these times:

-Does the schedule allow for play activities throughout the day that meet children's needs (active and quiet play available, children allowed to leave activity or teacher changes activity based on interest, activities extended when children show interest)?
-Y / N

-Item 32 Free play (p.
-78-79)

-Hint: Only times when children can choose both the materials they use and peers to interact with are considered free play.

-How long does free play last during the observation period?
-Hints: The observation period is defined on p.
-9 and weather permitting is defined on p.
-13 of the ITERS-3:

-Indoors?
+Date(s) comple eted: Ages enrolled: Worksheet cor npleted by: Item 31 Scho edule and transitions (p.
+76-77) nap, and are d aily schedule.
+Is it flexible and does it meet the needs of each child (e.g., children play, eat, iapered/visit the toilet based on their own needs, routine care is scheduled to occur without or crying)?
+Y/N Consider trans itions (check all that apply): Supervision is provided to ensure children stay engaged and to prevent conflicts Supervision is positive and supportive Transitions are gradual or individualized The next activity/routine is usually ready ns to ensure the caregiver is ready for the next activity/routine to ensure minimal wait times, iors, and smooth transitions: his prevent transitions where children must wait for more than 3 minutes at a time without es?
+Y / N If wait times are longer than 3 minutes, list some activities to keep them engaged: play available, dule allow for play activities throughout the day that meet children's needs (active and quiet children allowed to leave activity, or the provider changes activity based on interest, activities n children show interest)?
+Y / N Item 32 Free e play (p.
+78-79) Hint: Only tim considered fre es when children can choose both the materials they use and peers to interact with are e play. s free play last during the morning?
+Hints : The observation period is defined on p.
+9 and itting is defined on p.
+14 of the FCCERS-3: Indoor s?
 Outdoors (weather permitting)?

-Thinking More about Program Structure ITERS-3 (8-12-24)

-List additional times in the early morning and afternoon when free play occurs:
+List additional Indoors times in the early morning and afternoon when free play occurs: Outdoors

-Indoors Outdoors

-Does the daily schedule provide ample free play time that allows children to have prolonged, meaningful play experiences?
-Y / N

-Is there ample time scheduled for active and energetic play?
-Y / N

-Are there duplicates of popular materials or a system to help children with turn-taking?
-Y / N

-Is there a variety of interesting choices to keep children busy and engaged?
-Y / N

-During free play times both indoors and outdoors, is there supervision to (check all that apply):

-- □ Protect children's health and safety? - □ Facilitate children's play by helping with use of materials, offering additional materials to support their play, etc.? - □ Clean up materials as children finish and as needed? - Provide many educational interactions related to children's play such as naming materials and activities with a wide variety of words? - Respect the individual needs of children, by not interrupting their play, and to facilitate peer interactions, provide space to play alone as needed, etc.? - □ Include positive interactions throughout play times?

-During times that children play, are there many types of materials and equipment for them to use?
-Y / N

-Is this true for both indoor and outdoor materials and equipment?
-Y / N

-Item 33 Group play activities (p.
-80-81)

-Hint: See the definition of group play activities in the Notes for Clarification on p.
-80. Group play activities are not required for infants, toddlers, or twos.
-If group activities with expected participation are not a part of the classroom, circle NA.

-If group play activities occur, list the times and lengths of typical whole-group activities:

-What types of activities are used during whole-group times?

-What happens if a child does not want to join or tries to leave during the activities?
-Describe alternate activities, accommodations, etc.:

-Are alternate play activities positive and interesting for children not choosing the group time?
-Y / N

-Are group activities planned to encourage active engagement and support participation?
-Y / N If yes, list some strategies for the group or for individual children in the group (enough materials for all, space to carry out activity, etc.):
+Throughou apply): it the day, during free play times both indoors and outdoors, is there supervision to (check all that 11 3 □ Protect children's health and safety? □ Facilitate children's play by helping with use of materials, offering additional materials to support their play, etc.? ☐ Clean up materials as children finish and as needed? ☐ Provide many educational interactions related to children's play such as naming materials and activities with a wide variety of words? □ Respect the individual needs of children, by not interrupting their play, facilitating peer interactions, providing space to play alone as needed, etc.? □ Include positive interactions throughout play times?
+During tim es that children play, are there many types of materials and equipment for them to use? ${f Y/N}$ Is this true for both indoor and outdoor materials and equipment?
+Y / N nany teaching interactions during children's free play?
+Y / N If yes, describe some recent Item 33 (Group time (p.
+80-81) he definition of group time in the Notes for Clarification on p.
+80. Group time is not required.
+If vities with expected participation are not a part of the program, circle NA .
+If group tin nes occur, list the times and lengths of typical whole-group activities: What types s of activities are used during whole-group times?
+What happ ens if a child does not want to join or tries to leave during the activities?
+Describe alternate ccommodations, etc.: Are alterna ate play activities positive and interesting for children not choosing the group time?
+Y/N times planned to encourage active engagement and support participation?
+Y / N If yes , list some for the group or for individual children in the group (e.g., enough materials for all, space to carry r, etc.): , ,